goerli/medalla/lighthouse/README.md

 ### Requirements
 This requires Rust, of course, get it here: [rustup.rs](https://rustup.rs/)

-To connect to Witti v0.11.3, you would have to compile Lighthouse from `faster-genesis` branch.
+To connect to Witti v0.11.3, first clone the project.
 ```
 git clone https://github.com/sigp/lighthouse.git
 cd lighthouse/
-git checkout faster-genesis
 ```

 Make sure to build in release mode.